cloudeight/style-guidelines/version-control/README.md

 ### Rules
  1. Version numbers should never contain negative numbers or contain leading zeroes.
- 2. Each version component must increase numerically by a value of 1.
+ 2. Each version component must increase numerically by a value of one (1).
- 3. When a version component of higher precedence is increased the other components return to 0.
+ 3. When a version component of higher precedence is increased the other components return to zero (0).
-     - Major version update: Minor and Patch return to 0.
+     - Major version update: Minor and Patch return to zero (0).
-     - Minor version update: Patch returns to 0.
+     - Minor version update: Patch returns to zero (0).
- 4. Pre release builds must suffixed with the corresponding `-alpha` or `-beta` identifier.
+ 4. Pre release builds must be suffixed with the corresponding `-alpha` or `-beta` identifier.
  5. Version `1.0.0` is considered the stable release with a public API and documentation.

 ### Version Components